-- (a) select the expert witness from a list prepared or identified by the instructing parties, or - (b) direct that the expert witness be selected in such other manner as the Court may direct. - (4) The Court may vary a direction given under this rule.
+- (3) Where the parties wishing to submit the expert evidence ("the instructing parties") cannot agree who should be the expert witness, the Court may- - (a) select the expert witness from a list prepared or identified by the instructing parties; or - (b) direct that the expert witness be selected in such other manner as the Court may direct. - (4) The Court may vary a direction given under this rule.